AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 # Comparing FL with Secure Multi-party Computation (MPC)

-We introduced MPC in [our previous blog](https://alibaba-gemini-lab.github.io/docs/blog/pvc/).
-Briefly speaking, MPC is a cryptographic definition which reveals no intermediate information during the whole computation, all it reveals is the final result.
-In contrast, FL is a machine learning definition that iteratively collects and updates the model, which is revealed in each iteration.
+Like other cryptographic protocols, MPC has a strict definition of its security guarantee, which could be formalized by [Real-Ideal proofs](https://eprint.iacr.org/2016/046.pdf).
+The proof indicates that an attacker could not gain any extra advantage from the information he received in an MPC protocol.
+In contrast, FL is a machine learning definition that iteratively collects and updates the model, which could be revealed in each iteration.
+The security guarantee of FL is way harder to formalize.

 MPC enjoys a much higher security level, at the price of expensive cryptographic operations, which often results in higher computation and communication cost.
 FL loosen the security requirements, enabling more clear and efficient implementation.